torbjorndahlen/keycloak-infinispan-openshift/README.md

     $ docker build -t torbjorndahlen/keycloak-infinispan:latest .
     $ docker push torbjorndahlen/keycloak-infinispan:latest

-### Alternative 1: Deploy modified RHSSO image in OpenShift in project rhsso-rhdg
+### Alternative 1: Deploy the modified RHSSO image in OpenShift in project rhsso-rhdg

 Do the following in both C1 and C2: